How do I Make a Complaint?

 How to contact PALS to make a suggestion, comment or compliment, or to raise a concern or complaint

-The PALS Team will acknowledge receipt of your concerns and to explain the process either verbally or by your chosen method of contact.
 PALS will be unable to assist any individual who is already pursuing the Formal Complaints process with the same issue.
-Additionally, PALS is unable to deal with any matter relating to a breach in the Law or Trust policy.
+Additionally, PALS is unable to deal with any matter relating to a breach in the law or Trust policy.

 We try to resolve all complaints as quickly and efficiently as possible and this is often via the PALS Team.
 However, you have a right to make a formal complaint without going through the Stage 1 process above or you may be unhappy with the response you received initially.
 You can of course in this instance request that your concerns or complaints are dealt with formally.

 We are a learning organisation and complaints are really important to us; they help us to identify faults or areas for improvements.